MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/00-primer/concepts.md

 You will make messy metadata legible without losing meaning.
 The goal is to normalize values, document changes, and prepare for repeatable flows.

 ## Key concepts
 - Normalization: making values consistent in format and wording without changing their meaning.
-Analogy: shelving books so all authors are filed the same way even if labels were printed differently.
+Think of sorting a box of cables: you group and label them so anyone can grab the right one without guessing.
 - Controlled vocabularies: agreed lists of terms for subjects, places, or rights.
-Analogy: using a shared subject heading list so two catalogers do not invent new terms.
+Picture a toolbox with labeled compartments so everyone reaches for the same label instead of inventing new ones.
 - Identifiers: stable labels that point to a record across systems.
-Analogy: an accession number that always refers to the same object.
+Imagine naming your home Wi-Fi network uniquely so every device knows exactly which one to join.
 - Provenance: the record of how data was sourced and changed.
 Keep it visible so others can trust the results.

 ## Why meaning can be lost